unm-digital-history/campus-history/essays/lobo-statues/index.md

 {% include figure.html class="img-right" width="48%" height="100" caption="Sculpture Dedication.
 December 8, 1997." src="images/lobo-tight-grove-5.jpg"%}

 Where might you encounter a real Lobo?
 While it is unlikely you'll ever stumble across a Mexican grey wolf in the wild, you _can_ find them in the mountain ranges of New Mexico.
 But, with a bit of wonder, you can imagine encountering one in its natural habitat with a visit to the Lobo in Tight Grove.
 Situated among century-old ponderosa pines, you'll find the UNM Lobo surveilling the corner of University and Central.
-The statue, sculpted by Michelle Middleton and cast by Richard Wortman, was a gift from the Alumni Association in 1997 to commemorate its 100th anniversary. [^tight grove]
+The statue, sculpted by Michelle Middleton and cast by Richard Wortman, was a gift from the Alumni Association in 1997 to commemorate its 100th anniversary. [^tightgrove]

 The Lobo finds an apt home in the man-made forest on the edge of campus.
-Tight Grove, a cluster of ponderosa pine trees and Rio Grande cottonwoods transplanted from the Sandia Mountains, was created by and named for then-University President William George Tight and the students who transplanted the trees in 1905.[^tight grove2] Tight Grove and the Lobo statue serve as a peaceful retreat on campus and a reminder of the state's natural beauty.
+Tight Grove, a cluster of ponderosa pine trees and Rio Grande cottonwoods transplanted from the Sandia Mountains, was created by and named for then-University President William George Tight and the students who transplanted the trees in 1905.[^tightgrove2] Tight Grove and the Lobo statue serve as a peaceful retreat on campus and a reminder of the state's natural beauty.

 {% include scrollybox/bg.html
   height="120"